Support – Technical matters

 Throughout most of the site we have used a font size that should be easy for most users to read but don’t forget that many browsers have a Text Size function (often within a View menu) that enables you to enlarge or shrink text.
 The site has been designed with a Medium text size setting in mind.
 If your mouse has a scroller, you should be able to magnify or reduce the screen by holding down the Ctrl button and rolling up or down the mouse’s scroller.
 To use just the keyboard, hold down the Ctrl button and press + or -.

 We try to ensure that the site appears the same in all the main browsers.
 [The main ones are Google’s Chrome, Microsoft’s Internet Explorer, Mozilla’s Firefox, Safari and Opera.]
 Unfortunately, browsers do vary and, although they tend over time to do the same things, they do compete with each other and so try to make themselves ‘better’ (in some way) than the others.
 As indicated on the Troubleshooting and History of the site pages, the main problem we have with the site is making it capable of standing up to the changes the browsers make as they try to differentiate themselves from each other.
-The 2014 release of this site made it much more robust than earlier versions of the site (except for the very first version which was very simple).
-However, as of the end of 2017, it is struggling once again, albeit not in all ways (just with the registration & login process) and not with all browsers.
-We hope to resolve this problem in 2018.
-In the meantime, should you have major problems with the site (such as with registering an account with us or with logging-in or completing a subscription to us), do look at the Troubleshooting page and remember that changing your browser may make a difference.
+The 2014 release of this site made it much more robust than earlier versions of the site (except for the very first version which so simple that there was little that could go wrong).
+However, issues do arise from time to time so, should you have a major problem with the site (such as with registering an account with us or with logging-in or completing a subscription to us), do look at the Troubleshooting page and remember that changing your browser may make a difference.